1923 Half Dollar Value Checker: Errors List & ā€œSā€ Mint Mark Worth

 2. Why does strike quality matter so much for 1923-S half dollars?

-San Francisco production in 1923 commonly resulted in weak strikes, particularly affecting Liberty’s hand and the eagle’s central features.
-Well-struck examples are scarce and command significant premiums—sometimes 50-100% more than weakly struck counterparts—because sharp detail is crucial for both visual appeal and grade determination.
+San Francisco production in 1923 commonly resulted in weak strikes, particularly affecting Liberty’s thumb separation from her fingers and the eagle’s breast feathers on the reverse.
+Well-struck examples command 50–100% more than weakly struck counterparts at the same grade.